nestauk/rhodonite/README.rst

 .. end-badges

-A Python package for the creation and study of coocurrence networks.
+Welcome to the Rhodonite repository!

+Rhodonite is a Python package made for working with cooccurrence data in graph form.
+It lets you create coccurrence networks, study them and use them to perform interesting analysis wherever you have groups of entities.

 Installation
 ============